How Shyne Works

 Meet

-When the response is "Yes, come say hi," both people know the approach is welcome.
-The initiator walks over with confidence.
-The receiver is glad the interaction is happening.
-That is the moment Shyne is built for.
+When someone says "Yes, come say hi," you both know it's welcome.
+You walk over with confidence.
+They're happy you did.
+That's the moment Shyne is built for.

-There is no algorithm deciding you are a match.
+No algorithm decided you're a match.
 No compatibility score.
-No curated icebreaker.
-Just two people in the same room who have both explicitly chosen to meet each other.
+No AI-generated icebreaker.
+Just two people in the same room who both said "yes" to meeting each other.

-Shyne is successful when two people who would not have spoken to each other in its absence actually speak to each other — and when the person on the receiving end is glad the interaction happened.
+Shyne is doing its job when two people who wouldn't have spoken without it actually have a conversation — and when the person on the receiving end is glad it happened.

 The Role of Chat

-Chat is text-only, first message capped at 200 characters, and it disappears when the venue session ends.
-There is no inbox.
-No history across sessions.
-The value of Shyne's chat is its ephemerality — it exists for exactly as long as the shared context exists.
+Chat is text-only, the first message is capped at 200 characters, and it disappears when the session ends.
+No inbox.
+No message history.
+It exists for exactly as long as you're both at the same place.

 Where It Works